A/B Testing: Revolutionize Your Optimization Strategy

 AB Testing - Common Use

-A/B testing, also known as split testing or bucket testing, is a method used to compare two different versions of a web page, email, advertisement, or any other marketing material, to determine which one performs better.
+A/B testing, also known as split testing or bucket testing, is a method used to compare two different versions of a product, web page, email, advertisement, or any other marketing material, to determine which one performs better.

 The goal is to identify which version is more effective in driving desired outcomes, such as clicks, conversions, or sign-ups.